KevinElevenVN/Vehicle-Detection-and-Tracking-using-YOLOv8/README.md

 ## Demo
 <img src="assets/traffic.gif" width="600"/>

+## Disclaimer
+This project was developed only for a graduation project.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.